DanielChahine0/Turing-Machine/README.md

 <br>

 > # Restore
 After the addition of the w1 XOR w2 is done at the end of the strings, w1 and w2 will be consisted of X's and Y's and not 0's and 1's.
-This is necessary to make sure a value is not checked more than once.
-This section restores the strings w1 and w2 back to their binary form.
+This is **necessary** to make sure a value is not checked more than once.
+This section restores the strings w1 and w2 back to their **binary form**.
 ```
  restore1:
     'X': {write: 1, L}